Funding for two new medicines will provide patients with more convenient options for treating multiple sclerosis.

 People with the rare blood condition hereditary angioedema are the first to benefit from the increased competition for rare disorders medicines promoted by PHARMAC.

 PHARMAC’s annual tender continues to achieve its objectives, freeing up nearly $45 million from the 2014/15 tender round to reinvest in more medicines for more New Zealanders.

-PHARMAC is welcoming the appointment of two new members to the Pharmacology and Therapeutics Advisory Committee.
+PHARMAC medical director Dr John Wyeth is welcoming the appointment of a new Chair and two new members to the Pharmacology and Therapeutics Advisory Committee (PTAC).

 Wellington smoking cessation advocate Shane Bradbrook has been appointed chair of PHARMAC’s Consumer Advisory Committee.

 In changes to take effect from 1 September, PHARMAC is moving to have a preferred brand of recombinant Factor VIII, while also maintaining full funding for the other three currently-funded haemophilia products.

 PHARMAC is consulting on moving to the next stage in its hospital medical devices work – market share procurement.

 PHARMAC will begin funding for the prostate cancer treatment abiraterone (Zytiga) from 1 May 2015, potentially benefiting up to 1000 men annually.

 Estimated savings achieved through PHARMAC’s tender of off-patent medicines have now topped $600 million.